 |Chives in full bloom|

+Deadheading chives after the flowers fade will prevent seed formation, and keep the plant looking tidy.
 The picture above is of my chives in full bloom looking beautiful!

 Here is a picture of the chives right before I deadheaded them.
 You can see that the flowers are spent, they have lost their color and look dead.